 The service manager described the service as a safe and supporting environment, and the services carried out were wide and varied.
 They also told us there was a very good relationship with the wider store staff and they worked together, particularly with the security of the service in the store.
-For example, when not in use the key to the treatment room was held in a secure location in the store.
-The key was signed in and out when clinics were running.
+For example, anyone visiting the service had to be signed in and out by a member of the store staff.

 We reviewed five patient care records covering different treatments and procedures, including:

 - phlebotomy

-- yellow fever vaccine

-- travel advice, and
+- hepatitis B vaccine, and

 - chicken pox vaccine.

 The patient care records were comprehensive and included patients' consents, assessments and medical histories, and treatments and procedures agreed and provided.
-Consent included keeping records of patients' GPs, emergency/next of kin contact details, and consent to share information with other healthcare professionals.
+Consent included keeping records of patient' GPs, emergency/next of kin contact details, and consent to share information with other healthcare professionals.
 The patient care records also included details of medicines used such as expiry dates and batch numbers.
 We saw from the records we reviewed that the medicines administered were all in date.